 Instructions for Applying:

-All applicants must apply online at www.msujobs.msstate.edu by submitting: the completed online application, submit a cover letter, resume, three professional references and a current unofficial transcript (with social security numbers removed prior to submission).
+All applicants must apply online at www.msujobs.msstate.edu by submitting: the completed online application, submit a cover letter, resume, and three professional references and a current unofficial transcript (with social security numbers removed prior to submission).
 An official transcript will be required if selected for employment.

 Contingent upon continued availability of funding.